We say goodbye to Brent Summers, who was the first student in the lab. We wish him all the best for the future!

 Ryan Schlaiss rejoins us as a technician in the lab from March-August.
 Welcome back Ryan!
 (March 2019).

-MarMITE scientists Tim Conway, Brent Summers and Ryan Schlaiss completed a successful transit of the Gulf Stream from West Palm on board the R/V Angari.
+MarMITE scientists Tim Conway, Brent Summers and Ryan Schlaiss, completed a successful transit of the Gulf Stream from West Palm on board the R/V Angari.
 This cruise, funded by USF Research, collected surface water for analysis of trace metals, trace metal isotopes, nutrients, chlorophyll, nitrogen isotopes and Fe binding ligands.
 Also on board were scientists from FSU (Peter Morton) and the Buck Lab (Travis Mellett) at USF.
-This cruise is the focus of ANGARI Expedition 23 report and several CMS blog stories by CMS media Sean Beckwith, who was also on board (March 2019).
+This cruise is the focus of ANGARI Expedition 23 report and several CMS blog stories by CMS media Sean Beckwith, who was also on board - Part 1 - Part 2 (March 2019).

 Some of our recently-published collaborative GEOTRACES synthesis work focusing on elemental cycling and residence times of elements in the North Atlantic, led by Chris Hayes, was featured in the latest issue of EOS, and in a CMS news story (Jan 2019).